wldyd920/Epsilon-Dropout/README.md

 For Last, there can be two different ways to choose masks when test:
 1) Open all the nodes : This is the same as original Dropout.
 (Regularization)
 2) Random choose : This is similar to Evolutionary approach.
 (Search)

 2023/04/18
+SMD5(train acc).py
 Implementation has been done with train accuracy.
-Result: Fashion_MNIST: achieved highest accuracy within much less epoch.
+Result: Fashion_MNIST: achieved highest accuracy(92.10%) within much less epoch.
+Rest of the results will be uploaded once all the training is done.